Aftercare for Clothing With Heat Transfer Vinyl

-So, experts at Workwear Toronto has made a list of a few things you can do to make sure your products with heat transfer, remain intact for a longer period and some tips for getting a design that’s feasible.
+So, experts at Workwear Toronto have made a list of a few things you can do to make sure your products with heat transfer, remain intact for a longer period and some tips for getting a design that’s feasible.

 - Don’t go too big: Although there are no restrictions on the size of the graphic you can get, since heat transfer vinyl requires a bit of extra care, choosing a bigger design can add to it.
 An example is a graphic that covers the entire chest of a T-Shirt, it will need more care as compared to a T-Shirt with a minimal graphic on it.

 - Don’t wash for 24 hours after heat press: Heat press is quick and easy and it looks like the job is done and you can start washing and wearing it, but it is in best practice to let the vinyl sit for at least 24 hours before you wash it for the first time.
 Doing so, allows the adhesive to soak in with the fabric of the cloth and make a strong grip.

 - Say no to dry clean: Generally, it isn’t a big issue.
 But for clothing with heat transfer vinyl on it, the high temperature and chemicals used in the process can tamper with the vinyl.
 So rule out dry cleaning as an option when you get something heat transferred.